Torkiliuz/dc_uploader/README.md

 You would run: `upload.sh "/home/torrentdata/tracker1/this.is.a.nice.movie-grp"`

 By default, the program assumes that the data to be uploaded already exists in DATADIR.
-See optional arguments if you wish to modify this behavior.
+See [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories) if you want to upload directories that are outside DATADIR.

 #### Optional arguments:
 -h, --help: Prints help.
 Called via `upload.sh -h` or `upload.sh --help`.

 Following arguments are primarily used when user is using discrete directories.

--l, --link: Hardlinks provided directory to DATADIR.
+-l, --ln: Hardlinks provided directory to DATADIR.
 If hardlink fails, fallback to symlink.

--c, --copy: Copies provided directory to DATADIR
+-c, --cp: Copies provided directory to DATADIR

--m, --move: Moves provided directory to DATADIR
+-m, --mv: Moves provided directory to DATADIR

 ### Web app usage

 Note: Web app usage is entirely optional.
 The upload tool can be used entirely from the command line.

-1. Modify config.ini with at least the following information.
-Web app will not start if the directories for these settings do not exist.
-The rest can be set via the UI.
-    - ETORFPATH
-    - DATADIR
-    - WATCHFOLDER
-2. Run start.sh
+start.sh will start the web server on the specified port specified during install.
+Starts in a detatched screen session named "dcc-uploader".
+Web app is not necessary - you can never start it and use this tool entirely from the command line via `upload.sh`.

+shutdown.sh shuts down the web server and ends the screen session.

+1. Run `start.sh`.
+If one of the required settings in config.ini aren't set, it will fail to start and tell you what isn't set.
-3. Navigate to https://[hostname.domain]:5000, assuming you used the default port.
+2. Navigate to `https://[hostname.domain]:5000`, assuming you used the default port.
 If you specified a different port during install, use that.
-If it's just running locally, localhost:5000 will work as well - the app binds to 0.0.0.0
+If it's just running locally, `localhost:5000` will work as well - the app binds to `0.0.0.0`.
-4. Login with username/password found in config.ini (default: admin/p@ssword)
+3. Login with username/password found in config.ini (default: admin/p@ssword).
-5. Update the relevant settings as needed
+4. Update the relevant settings as needed.

 If using discrete directories, web app requires users to manually copy/hardlink/symlink/move to DATADIR.
 Hopefully future versions will automate the copy/hardlink/symlink process when using discrete directory.